cdot65/retrieve-route-table-with-python/README.md

 #### 〰️ `Notes about Python Virtual Environments`

 Similar to Docker, if you are unsure if you're using Python Virtual Environment features, it is safe to suggest that you're not.
 You are *strongly* recommended to using a Python Virtual Environment everywhere.
 You can really mess up your machine if you're too lazy and say "ehh, that seems like it's not important".
 It is.
+If it sounds like I'm speaking from experience, well I'll never admit to it.

 If you're interested in learning more about setting up Virtual Environments, I encourage you to read a few blogs on the topic.
 A personal recommendation would be